hashicorp/consul/website/source/docs/internals/acl.html.markdown

 Enforcement is always done by the server nodes.
-All servers must be [configured to provide](/docs/agent/options.html) an `acl_datacenter`, which enables ACL enforcement but also specified the authoritative datacenter.
+All servers must be [configured to provide](/docs/agent/options.html) an `acl_datacenter`, which enables ACL enforcement but also specifies the authoritative datacenter.
 Consul does not replicate data cross-WAN, and instead relies on [RPC forwarding](/docs/internal/architecture.html) to support Multi-Datacenter configurations.
 However, because requests can be made across datacenter boundaries, ACL tokens must be valid globally.
 To avoid